 Battle of faster technology continues

 Time and again SAP has announced that its in-memory is a disruptive technology, which speeds up data storage and retrieval to unprecedented speeds.
-Leveraging the in-memory technology is a software known as HANA (High Performance Analytic Appliance) that SAP released a few months back.
+Leveraging the in-memory technology is a software known as HANA (High Performance Analytic Appliance).
 HANA uses a different method of storing and retrieving data by storing it on computer’s CPU rather than traditional way of reading and writing on storage disks.

 On the other hand, Oracle has also made great strides over the last year or so through the introduction of faster Exadata machines capable of producing millions of transactions quickly.